apache/dubbo-go-samples/router/condition/README.md

 ## Expected result

-- When the client starts but the configuration for condition router is not set in the Nacos configuration center, the client will call back and forth between two server endpoints.
+- When the client starts without the condition router configuration in Nacos, it will alternate calls between the two server endpoints.
-- When the client starts with configuration for condition router in the Nacos, the client will only call one server endpoint.
+- When the client starts with the script router configured in Nacos, it will route traffic to only one server endpoint.